Medtronic beats Street estimates boosted by strong recovery in core business

-Medical device maker Medtronic Plc (MDT.N) on Thursday beat Wall Street estimates for quarterly profit and revenue, aided by a recovery in its core business as more people opted for non-urgent procedures such as knee and hip replacements.
+(Reuters) -Medical device maker Medtronic Plc beat quarterly Wall Street estimates on Thursday, aided by a recovery in its core business as more people opted for non-urgent procedures such as knee and hip replacements.

-U.S. medical device makers have been expecting a boost in deferred procedures to treat the purported backlog of patients who held off on treatment during the COVID-19 pandemic.

-The fourth-quarter results reflect a strong recovery from the pandemic's impact on elective procedures that the company experienced in April 2020, the company said.
+U.S. medical device makers now expect more people to sign up for the procedures, shaking off their hesitancy for hospital visits during the pandemic, as restrictions ease and the vaccination drive gathers steam.

+Ramped up COVID-19 vaccinations is giving people and prospective patients the confidence to go back into the healthcare system, Chief Executive Officer Geoff Martha said.

-The United States has seen an overall improvement in utilization volumes in the medtech sector throughout the first-quarter of this year according to brokerage Credit Suisse.
+The U.S. has seen an overall improvement in utilization volumes in the medtech sector throughout the first-quarter of this year according to brokerage Credit Suisse.

+Medtronic is fast approaching its pre-pandemic level and most of the company’s business has reached nearly 85%-100% recovery, CEO Martha told Reuters.

+“We’re really pleased with the recovery and the momentum that we believe will continue into this fiscal year,” Martha added.

 Sales at Medtronic’s heart devices unit, its biggest revenue driver, jumped 45.1%, meeting analysts’ estimates of $2.91 billion, according to seven analysts polled by Refinitiv.